Sitecore/xmcloud-starter-dotnet/README.md

 6. Click the Create Site button
 7. Select the 'Empty Site' template
 8. Enter a name for the site and click the Create site button
-9. When completed click the `Tools` link in the top menu/
+9. When completed click the `Tools` link in the top menu
 10. Click the `Content Editor` button
-11. When the Content Editor loads, make a note the URL loads under.
+11. When the Content Editor loads, make a note the URL it loads under.
 12. Navigate to `/sitecore/system/Settings/Services/API Keys`
 13. Right-click on the API Keys Folder Item and choose `Insert -> API Key`.
 14. Give the API Key a name and click the OK button.
+15. Make a note of the generated Item ID.
-15. Set the following Field values on the API Key
+16. Set the following Field values on the API Key item:
     - `CORS Origins` - `*`
     - `Allowed Controllers` - `*`
-16. Make a note of the generated Item ID.
 17. Return to the Deploy application, and find the Environment you created earlier.
 18. Click on the Developer Settings button and make note of the `JSS_EDITING_SECRET` value shown.
 19. Clone the repository to your local machine.
 20. Open the `./headapps/aspnet-core-starter.sln` solution in Visual Studio.
 21. Open the `appsettings.json` file in the `aspnetcore-starter` project.
-22. Set the following values in the `Sitecore` section
+22. Set the following values in the `Sitecore` section of the `appsettings.json` file:
-    - `InstanceUri` - The url to the XM Cloud CM instance, which you recorded earlier.
+    - `InstanceUri` - The url to the XM Cloud instance which you recorded in step 11.
 It should be in the format: `https://xmc-XXX-XXX-XXX.sitecorecloud.io/`
     - `DefaultSiteName` - The name of the Site created in step 8.
     - `ExperienceEdgeToken` - The Item ID of the API Key created in step 14.
     - `EditingSecret` - The JSS_EDITING_SECRET value from step 17.
-23. Create a local dev tunnel in Visual Studio by following this [Guide](https://learn.microsoft.com/en-us/connectors/custom-connectors/port-tunneling)
+23. Create a local dev tunnel in Visual Studio by following this [guide](https://learn.microsoft.com/en-us/connectors/custom-connectors/port-tunneling)
 24. Hit F5 to run the application from Visual Studio, ensuring you have enabled your dev tunnel.
 25. When the page loads make a note of the URL, it should in the format `https://XXXX.devtunnels.ms/`
 26. Return to the Content Editor